Blending Supervised and Reinforcement Fine-Tuning with Prefix Sampling: A Unified View on SFT and RFT

-\paragraph{A Hybrid Approach} Given this inherent consistency, we propose a hybrid post-training objective for blending SFT and RFT training.
-Specifically, given a prompt $x$, a set of corresponding responses $\{y_1,\cdots,y_N\}$ can be collected either from online policy $\pi_{\theta_{\text{old}}}$, offline expert policy $\pi_{\theta_{\text{off}}}$, or a combination thereof, forming a single, heterogeneous batch of data.
-The gradient used to optimize the policy could be written as:
+\paragraph{Hybrid Approach} Given this inherent consistency, we propose a hybrid post-training objective for blending SFT and RFT.
+Consider a set of $N$ responses $\{y^{(1)}, \dots, y^{(N)}\}$ for a prompt $x$.
+These responses may originate entirely from the online policy $\pi_{\theta_{\text{old}}}$, the offline expert policy $\pi_{\text{off}}$, or a composition of both.
+For the $i$-th response, we partition the token indices into two sets: $\mathcal{T}_{\text{exp}}^{(i)}$ for tokens generated by the model (exploration) and $\mathcal{T}_{\text{imit}}^{(i)}$ for tokens from offline demonstrations (imitation).
+The gradient used to optimize the policy is formulated as:

-where $\alpha$ and $\beta$ are weights for RFT and SFT gradients, respectively.
-We categorize each token $y_i^t$ into \textit{exploration} (the 1st term) or \textit{imitation} (the 2nd term) based on the distribution ($\pi_{\theta_\text{old}}$ or $\pi_{\text{off}}$) it is sampled from.
-By taking $\alpha$ to be the same as in PPO training, proposing a unified framework becomes discovering one of the proper $\beta$ values to better incorporate the second term in RFT training.